litmuschaos/v1-litmus-docs/docs/getstarted.md

 >
 > chaosresults.litmuschaos.io             2019-10-02T08:45:26Z

-- Verify if the chaos api resources are successfully created in the desired (application) namespace.
+- Verify if the chaos API resources are successfully created in the desired (application) namespace.

   *Note*: Sometimes, it can take a few seconds for the resources to be available post the CRD installation